 Mobile apps can have a great impact on donations.
-Consumers use them for a variety of purposes including learning about a social or environmental issues (56 percent) and making a donation (48 percent).
+Consumers use them for a variety of purposes including learning about a social or environmental issue (56 percent) and making a donation (48 percent).

 People who download mobile apps tend to spend more time on them than they do on mobile websites, giving your nonprofit more time to communicate with your potential donor and convince them to give to your cause.

 Since downloading the app takes an extra step than visiting the website, app users tend to also be more committed.
-Nonprofits can tailor messages to their donors, send push notifications about upcoming events or fundraising drives and keep their donors informed and engaged through their app.
+Nonprofits can tailor messages to their donors, send push notifications about upcoming events or fundraising drives and maintain their donor informed and engaged through their app.

 The penetration of mobile phones worldwide means that mobile is an increasingly viable platform for fundraising.
 SMS messages have impressive 98 percent open rates and 91 percent of texts being opened within three minutes.
 Therefore, growing your SMS donor list is a smart investment for any organization.

-The nonprofit SAWA-Australia changed their under-active email campaign to a text campaign and saw positive results, including increased attendance at fundraising events.
-Convener Matthias Tomczak said that text messaging “is a valuable tool to increase our donation income.”
+The nonprofit SAWA-Australia changed their underactive email campaign to a text campaign and saw positive results including increased attendance at fundraising events.
+Covener Matthias Tomczak said that text messaging “is a valuable tool to increase our donation income.”